 1. An accused student has the right to appeal any finding and/or sanction.
 The student must submit an appeal form and any supporting documentation to the Campus Appeals Committee (CAC) within ten (10) working days of the decision.
-The complainant, the investigator, and the Presiding Officer (if any) have the right to respond to the student’s appeal.
+The other parties in the case have the right to respond to the student’s appeal.

 2. A student may appeal based on:

-- Unsupported conclusion: The decision made by the faculty member, AIF, or University Hearing Board is not supported by the facts of the case.
+- Unsupported conclusion: The decision made by the instructor, Academic Integrity Facilitator, or University Hearing Board is not supported by the facts of the case.

-- Procedural error: The adjudication process did not conform with prescribed procedures.
+- Procedural error: The decision-maker did not follow the processes described in the Academic Integrity Policy or the University Code of Student Conduct.
 The error must have substantially impacted the outcome.

 - Disproportionate sanction: The sanction imposed on the student is grossly disproportionate to the severity of the violation.

-- New information: There is new information previously unavailable or unknown at the time of the initial decision.
+- New information: There is new, significant information that was unavailable or unknown at the time of the original decision.
 The new information must be sufficient to alter the outcome.

 3. Appeals are considered only on the basis of the written record.
 The CAC does not meet with any of the parties.